-Does Psoriasis Increase the Risk of Developing Other Health Conditions?
+How Psoriasis Can Increase Your Risk of Developing Other Health Conditions

-What many people don’t know is that having psoriasis can be more of a problem than meets the eye.
+What you may not know is that having psoriasis can be more of a problem than you think.
 Patients with psoriasis can develop other health conditions because of their disease.
 Doesn’t sound fair, does it?
-In fact, many people with this affliction have a greater risk of other chronic and serious health problems, also referred to as comorbidities.
+In this article, we will cover the details of psoriasis comorbidities, so you can know what to look for and protect your health.

-An estimated 30 percent or more people with psoriasis may develop psoriatic arthritis, for example.
-The heart and mental well-being can be affected by having psoriasis as well.
+An estimated 30% or more people with psoriasis may develop psoriatic arthritis, for example.
+Your heart and mental well-being can be affected by having psoriasis as well.

 A few health conditions that are common to psoriasis patients are listed below.
 It does not mean every patient with psoriasis will get these health problems, but the risk in getting them are higher than in a person without psoriasis.

 This is a fairly common malady that comes with psoriasis.
-It causes pain, stiffness, and swelling in and around the joints, causing the patient much discomfort.
-Treatment for psoriatic arthritis includes medications called disease-modifying antirheumatic drugs (DMARDs) are recommended.
-Corticosteroids, splinting of the joints, and exercise is also prescribed to help control symptoms of psoriatic arthritis.
+It causes pain, stiffness and swelling in and around the joints, causing the patient much discomfort.
+Treatment for psoriatic arthritis includes medications called disease-modifying antirheumatic drugs (DMARDs).
+Corticosteroids, splinting of the joints and exercise are also prescribed to help control symptoms of psoriatic arthritis.

 Psoriasis is an autoimmune disorder and it can lead to many problems in the body.
 Patients with psoriasis are at an increased risk for type 2 diabetes.
-In fact, patients who have severe psoriasis have a 46 percent more of a chance of getting it.
+In fact, patients who have psoriasis that covers 10% of their body have a 64% more of a chance of getting type 2 diabetes than those who don't.
 Again, lifestyle changes and medication can treat these patients so that they do not have complications from the disease.

 There are other types of conditions that can transpire from psoriasis.
-Cancer, metabolic syndrome, and obesity are some of the comorbidities that may arise as well as immunity-related conditions like Crohn’s disease.
+Cancer, metabolic syndrome and obesity are some of the comorbidities that may arise as well as immunity-related conditions like Crohn’s disease.
 Skin cancer seems to be a high risk for psoriasis patients.
 Lymphoma is also a concern.
 These cancers have been associated with the psoriasis treatment which entails suppress the immune system.
 Regular health screenings should be done for cancer.
-Other lifestyle changes are needed to promote better health and stave off potential disease brought on by psoriasis and/or treatment.
+Other lifestyle changes are needed to promote better health and stave off potential disease brought on by psoriasis.